jw-lin/cbeam/docs_source/fib.rst

     rect_prop.plot_neffs()

+Vertical lines indicate the :math:`z` values used during the calculation.
 The fundamental mode has the highest effective index, and is the blue curve in the above.
-The next two modes (orange and green), which are :math:`LP_{11}`-like, start out as degenerate in eigenvalue,as expected; the degeneracy splits with :math:`z`.
-Lastly, mode 3 is initially spurious (a cladding mode or radiative mode) - you can tell because the effective index starts lower than lowest index in our waveguide.
-But as the waveguide widens, this mode becomes bound, and then *crosses* mode 2.
+The next two modes (orange and green), which are :math:`LP_{11}`-like, start out as degenerate in eigenvalue, as expected; the degeneracy splits with :math:`z`.
+All modes after mode 2 are initially cladding modes - you can tell because the effective index starts lower than lowest index in our waveguide.
+But as the waveguide widens, these modes becomes bound, and their eigenvalues cross in complicated ways.

-A final limitation can be seen towards the end of the mode 2 curve; the upwards kink is a sign that there is another crossing in effective index, which ``cbeam`` is unable to deal with since we told it to only solve for 4 modes.

-Finally, we will view the :math:`z`-dependent eigenmodes of the waveguide using ``plot_waveguide``.
+Finally, we will view the :math:`z`-dependent eigenmodes of the waveguide using ``plot_waveguide_mode()``.
 If you run the below on your own you should get a slider which can be used to set the :math:`z` value.
-Unfortunately, slider rendered below is not interactive.
+Unfortunately, the slider rendered below is not interactive.

 .. plot::
     :context: close-figs